HuddleEng/Muppeteer/README.md

 ## Running example tests in this project

-This project ships with an example unit and e2e test suite.
+This project ships with an example component and e2e test suite.

-`npm run example-unit-tests`
+`npm run example-component-tests`

 `npm run example-e2e-tests`